[ Go Back ]

 $ mvn clean package -Pdist

-This will generate a jar with the BookKeeperJournalManager, hadoop-hdfs/src/contrib/bkjournal/target/hadoop-hdfs-bkjournal-VERSION.jar
+This will generate a jar with the BookKeeperJournalManager, all the dependencies needed by the journal manager, hadoop-hdfs/src/contrib/bkjournal/target/hadoop-hdfs-bkjournal-VERSION.jar

-To run a HDFS namenode using BookKeeper as a backend, copy the bkjournal and bookkeeper-server jar, mentioned above, into the lib directory of hdfs.
+To run a HDFS namenode using BookKeeper as a backend, copy the bkjournal jar, generated above, into the lib directory of hdfs.
 In the standard distribution of HDFS, this is at $HADOOP_HDFS_HOME/share/hadoop/hdfs/lib/

 cp hadoop-hdfs/src/contrib/bkjournal/target/hadoop-hdfs-bkjournal-VERSION.jar $HADOOP_HDFS_HOME/share/hadoop/hdfs/lib/